Skip to main content

 Fées Castle, locally known as Château des Fées, which literally translates to Castle of the Fairies, lies in the woods south of the village of Bertrix, in the province of Luxembourg in the Wallonia region in Belgium.

-The remains of Fées Castle are situated on a rocky promontory at the confluence of 2 valleys, that of the Semois river and the Munos stream.
-Its back was protected by a dry valley connecting the aforementioned valleys.
+The remains of Fées Castle are located on a rocky promontory at the confluence of two valleys: the Semois River and the Munos stream.
+Its rear was protected by a dry valley connecting these two valleys.

-Archaeological evidence shows that the site dates back to Gallo-Roman times (3th-4th century) when it was probably used by the Leti, barbaric auxiliary troops, during the reign of the Roman Emperor Maximian.
+Archaeological evidence indicates that the site dates back to Gallo-Roman times (3rd-4th century), likely used by the Leti, barbarian auxiliary troops, during the reign of Roman Emperor Maximian.

-Archaeological excavations showed remains of an entrance, curtain walls, a tower and a dwelling.
-At present only low walls are to be seen with little architectural detail.
+The site remained in use until the 11th or 12th century.
+Excavations have uncovered remains of an entrance, curtain walls, a tower, and a dwelling.
+Today, only low walls with little architectural detail are visible.

-In 1706 the site is mentioned in an order of Louis XIV of France as one of a set of 28 sites along the Semois river designed to protect this boundary, like Montragut Castle or Liresse Castle.
+In 1706, the site was mentioned in an order by Louis XIV of France as one of 28 sites along the Semois River meant to protect this boundary, similar to Montragut Castle and Liresse Castle.

 Gallery